rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - P1 Positioning Engine for sensor fusion across diverse aiding sources

 Adding indoor mesh networking and asset beacon support extends these strengths into new markets.
 Polaris provides the geographic truth; the mesh network extends that truth indoors to every pallet, container, and asset.

+The architecture presented in Sections 4.1–4.7 is deployable today with available technology.
+Section 4.8 outlines how Visual Positioning Systems can further extend P1's indoor capabilities as that technology matures, creating a pathway from fiducial-based localization to fully markerless visual positioning.
+This phased approach allows P1 to capture market share immediately while establishing the foundation for increasingly sophisticated positioning technologies.

 The opportunity is significant: every P1 fleet customer is also a potential Location as a Service customer.
 Every pallet on every truck, every container in every warehouse, every package in transit, all manageable through a single platform, all anchored to Polaris-grade positioning.